 - protected port

-- · deck equipment in excellent condition
+- deck equipment in excellent condition

-- · split drum winch using minimum 6 turns on the tension part

 - regular inspections

 - not exceeding the WLL

-- end-to-end at 50% of the designed lifetime

 - following the manuals for Installation, Use and care and Retirement

 3. Rope condition evaluation

 The chapters below provide basic guidance for assessing the different types of damage.
 Chapters are divided similarly as in Fiber Rope Inspection and Retirement Criteria CI 2004 -4 guideline and accompanied by our best practice and knowledge.